-There are three faculty members under age 50, one faculty 50-54 years, and two faculty members 55 years or older.
+There are three faculty members under age 50 and threefaculty members 55 years or older.
 Anticipated retirements of two faculty members within the next 2 years will dramatically impact the Ag/NR Department if these specialty expertise positions are not replaced.